/ en / Traditional / help

 iconBeat und dieses Buch

 Beat hat dieses Buch während seiner Zeit am Institut für Medien und Schule (IMS) ins Biblionetz aufgenommen.
 Beat besitzt ein physisches und ein digitales Exemplar. (das er aber aus Urheberrechtsgründen nicht einfach weitergeben darf).
 Aufgrund der vielen Verknüpfungen im Biblionetz scheint er sich intensiver damit befasst zu haben.
-Beat hat dieses Buch auch schon in Vorträgen sowie in Blogpostings erwähnt.
+Beat hat dieses Buch auch schon in Vorträgen erwähnt.

 iconBiblionetz-History Dies ist eine graphische Darstellung, wann wie viele Verweise von und zu diesem Objekt ins Biblionetz eingetragen wurden und wie oft die Seite abgerufen wurde.